mutker/bumpa/README.md

 ### In CI/CD workflows

-🚧 This has yet not been tested, and might not work as expected (or at all).
+🚧 This has not yet been implemented!

 Integrate bumpa into your CI/CD pipeline by adding it to your workflow configuration.
 For example, in a GitHub Actions workflow: